 Some photographers, especially the new ones and hobbyists, will accept very low rate in order to get projects and build portfolios.
-Some experienced photographers may also lower down their rates a lot in order to be very competitive because they need money badly.
-However, given that the market rate is $150 per hour or higher, do you think the photographer will do his best if he is being paid less than $100 per hour?
+Some experienced photographers may also lower down their rates a lot in order to stay very competitive because they need money badly.
+However, given that the market rate is $150 per hour, do you think the photographer will give in his best if he is being paid less than $100 per hour?

 Breakdown of cost for photography services